 Ski lift at Sundance Mountain Resort Source: The Slopes, uploaded by stemoc 1/21/2014

 [i] Prior to becoming a program of the Sundance Institute, the film festival, established in 1978, was named the United States Film Festival.
-After it became part of the institute, its name was officially changed in 1989.
+The name change occurred after it became part of the institute, in 1989.

 [ii] The film festival is a program of the Sundance Institute.
-It now takes place each year in three Utah locations: Salt Lake City, Park City, and Sundance.
+As a result of its growth, it now takes place each year in three Utah locations: Salt Lake City, Park City, and Sundance.

 [iii] Population as of 2017 per the U.S. Census Bureau